gbif/dwc-dp/maintenance/README.md

 - 1. Prepare data package schemas.
 - 2. Check data package locally (see [Checks](#checks)).
-- 3. Update the data package version in ./dwc-dp/index.json
+- 3. Update the data package version in ./dwc-dp/index.json if necessary (generate_qrg.py should take care of this)
 - 4. Create sandbox-ready data package.
   - **local_to_sandbox.sh** - Make a GBIF sandbox-ready data package in the ./sandbox folder.
 - 5. Validate the data package in the local sandbox copy using the script **data-packages-validation-checks-sandbox.py**.